Buying, Owning, and Selling a Home

 Getting to the finish line on a home purchase is no small feat.
 But take a couple minutes and write these numbers down somewhere to help out your future self.

 The last thing you want to think about when you've finally finished buying a home is doing more paperwork!
-However, it's much easier to find these important numbers when you're in the thick of the home buying process than it is to dredge them up five or twenty-five years later when you are getting ready to sell.
+However, it's much easier to find these important numbers when you're in the thick of the home-buying process than it is to dredge them up five or twenty-five years later when you are getting ready to sell.
+If you're a freelancer, we'll also need these numbers when calculating your home office:

 Inspections